IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-requires the O-PNC to setup the  optical tunnel (using either the WDM Tunnel model or the OTN Tunnel model, if the optional OTN switching is supported) within the optical network and to steer the client traffic between the two Cross-technology links over that optical tunnel, using either the Ethernet Client Signal Model (for frame-based transport) or the Transparent CBR Client Signal Model (for transparent transport).
+requires the O-PNC to setup the  optical tunnel (using either the WDM Tunnel model or the OTN Tunnel model, if the optional OTN switching is supported) within the optical network and to steer the client traffic between the two cross-technology Ethernet links over that optical tunnel, using either the Ethernet Client Signal Model (for frame-based transport) or the Transparent CBR Client Signal Model (for transparent transport).